 - “Rehab is only available to those that can afford it.”
 Some drug treatment centers offer scholarships and discounted rates for treatment.
 Asking for financial assistance is the best option when unable to afford rehabilitation.
 Individuals under the age of 26 with no insurance are often able to use their parent’s insurance to finance treatment.

 You are never alone, Lifeskills South Florida is here to help.
-As one of the premier drug rehabs in South Florida, we can you or your loved one regain hope and get your life back on track.
+As one of the premier treatment facilities in South Florida, we can help you or your loved one regain hope and get your life back on track.
 We employ highly specialized clinicians that will help equip you with the life skills needed to become more independent and prepare you and your family for life after recovery.
-We currently offer five clinical tracks and each client receives their own individualized treatment plan.
-To learn more about our accredited residential and outpatient treatment programs, please contact us.
+We currently offer five clinical pathways and each client receives their own individualized treatment plan.
+To learn more about our accredited residential and outpatient treatment programs, please contact us at 866-321-9430 or complete our contact form.